Dangal (2016 film)

+The film grossed ₹1968-2024 crore, worldwide by various different estimates, including in China alone.

-After a North American premiere on 21 December 2016, Dangal was released worldwide on 23 December to universal critical acclaim, with praise centered on the film's "honest" depiction of a real-life story and Khan's performance, including the emotional weight.
-It was also screened at the Beijing International Film Festival in April 2017 and second BRICS festival in June 2017.
+Dangal screened at the Beijing International Film Festival in April 2017 and second BRICS festival in June 2017.
 At the 62nd Filmfare Awards, it won four awards: Best Film, Best Director, Best Actor (Khan) and Best Action (Shyam).
 At the 64th National Film Awards, Wasim won Best Supporting Actress for her portrayal of Geeta's younger self.
 Overseas, Dangal won the inaugural Best Asian Film award at Australia's 7th AACTA Awards, 2017's Best Foreign Film and Top Foreign Actor (for Aamir Khan) from China's Douban Film Awards, and two Jackie Chan Action Movie Awards, and was nominated in the Asian Brilliant Stars category at the 68th Berlin International Film Festival.

-Dangal was a commercial success, setting several records at the box office including highest-grossing Hindi film, highest-grossing Indian film worldwide, the 46th highest-grossing non-English film (5th highest at the time of release), and the 19th highest-grossing sports film worldwide.
-Produced on a budget of ₹70 crore, the film grossed ₹1968-2024 crore, worldwide by various different estimates, including in China, becoming one of the country's top 20 highest-grossing foreign films.
-According to some estimates, it remains the only Indian film to cross the ₹2000 crore mark, to this day.
-The film has also been watched more than million times on Chinese streaming platforms, as of November 2018.